-At the year end the Group's Statement of Financial Position shows net assets totaling £3,066,948 (2020: £196,732).
-The Company has few liabilities and is considered to have an adequate cash position at the reporting date.
+At the year end the Group's Statement of Financial Position shows net assets totaling £6,708,435 (2021 (restated): £3,018,948).
+The Company earns fees for managing the activities of the subsidiaries and expects to earn sufficient revenues in the current year to make profits.